-Meanwhile, premiums written by Florida Citizens in 2012 edged slightly higher.
-Direct premiums written totaled \$3.2 billion in 2012, compared with \$3.1 billion in 2011, up from \$2.6 billion in 2010 and \$2.2 billion in 2009.
+Meanwhile, premiums written by Florida Citizens in 2013 also declined.
+Direct premiums written totaled \$2.7 billion in 2013, down from \$3.2 billion in 2012.
 Between 2007 and 2008, direct premiums written by Florida Citizens had declined by nearly \$1 billion (from \$3.7 billion in 2007 to \$2.8 billion in 2008).
 The collapse in home and condominium construction throughout the state due to the subprime mortgage and credit crisis and ensuing recession had been a significant factor in the decline in new business.

-After Florida, Massachusetts has the next largest number of policies, with 214,990 or 8 percent of total FAIR Plan policies (Table 3).
-The Texas Beach and Windstorm Plan (Texas Windstorm Insurance Association) insured 286,467 total policies in 2012, making it the largest Beach and Windstorm Plan.
+After Florida, Massachusetts has the next largest number of policies, with 215,579 or 8 percent of total FAIR Plan policies (Table 3).
+The Texas Beach and Windstorm Plan (Texas Windstorm Insurance Association) insured 289,530 total policies in 2013, making it the largest Beach and Windstorm Plan.